 Chapter Summary: Pad type audio frequency instruments have done a lot of good over the years.
 But without an RF carrier frequency properly match with the correct audio frequencies Philip Hoyland's sideband method cannot be used with them.
 These instruments need to have an RF carrier frequency or the ability to output the exact frequency that Dr. Rife used.
 We know from the documents that Dr. Rife preferred using the exact frequency rather than Philip Hoyland’s sideband method, but either method will work and Dr. Rife used both.
 Dr. Rife’s frequency range included both the audio range and the RF range of frequencies from 1 Hertz to about 1,800,000 Hertz.
 Philip Hoyland's design produced higher harmonic frequencies of Dr. Rife's original frequencies in the 2,000,000 and 3,000,000 Hertz range.

 The so called pad "Rife Machines” that are sold today which cannot produce these frequency ranges cannot produce Dr. Rife's results.
 Make sure that the frequency generator you purchase can produce both the audio and RF frequencies that Dr. Rife used.
 Also it should be understood that the pad type instruments are not able to output the power that the ray tube instruments can.
 Pad style instruments that do not use an RF carrier frequency or the higher RF frequency range generally do not exceed one half of one watt of power.
 This is because the body cannot take more that about one fifth of one watt before the electrical current begins to lock up the muscles of the user.
 When an RF carrier frequency is used then the body does not react to the electricity and this makes it so that higher power levels can be used up to the 10 to 12 watt range.
 Dr. Rife's ray tube instruments had power ranges from 50 to 200 watts output.
-The Rife Ray #5 or Beam Ray Clinical instrument power output was between 40 to 50 watts.
+The Rife Ray #5 or Beam Ray Clinical instrument power output was about 75 watts.

 In the next chapter we will look at a ray tube instrument built by John Marsh in the 1970's.